‘We must act now’ in face of suicides, overdose deaths

 But there is also good news, he added.
 As an academic medical center, the Ohio State Wexner Medical Center knows how to tackle some of the most complex and challenging problems of our time.

-The Center of Psychiatry and Resilience aims to do just that by bringing its world-class programs and experts together in a new, central location that will serve as a comprehensive care destination and research hub.
+The Center for Psychiatry and Resilience aims to do just that by bringing its world-class programs and experts together to serve as a comprehensive care destination and research hub.

 The center currently boasts six national programs of distinction in The Ohio State University College of Medicine Department of Psychiatry and Behavioral Health: